dddrrreee/cs140e-22win/labs/4-uart/README.md

   3. `void uart_putc(unsigned c)`: puts the byte `c` onto the UART transmit queue.
 If necessary, it blocks until there is space.

+General approach for `uart_init`:
+  1. You need to turn on the UART in AUX.
+Make sure you read-modify-write --- don't kill the SPIm enables.
+  2. Immediately disable tx/rx (you don't want to send garbage).
+  3. Figure out which registers you can ignore (e.g., IO, p 11).
+     Many devices have many registers you can skip.
+  4. Find and clear all parts of its state (e.g., FIFO queues) since we are not absolutely positive they do not hold garbage.
+Disable interrupts.
+  5. Configure: 115200 Baud, 8 bits, 1 start bit, 1 stop bit.
+No flow
+     control.
+  6. Enable tx/rx.
+It should be working!

 If you run `make` in `4-uart/code` it will build:
   - A simple `hello` you can use to test.
 I'd suggest shipping it over with your bootloader.

 A possibly-nasty issue: